 The Heritage Centre can play a key role in education, providing a venue for educational visits, and supplying materials and resources to support both formal and informal learning.

 For formal education groups such as schools, the Heritage Centre provides a major opportunity for cultural learning.
 In addition to the collections and displays, the Heritage Centre can provide access to the grounds, and be the key to unlocking a range of educational opportunities within the built environment of the former Royal Dockyard.

 We have the potential to engage a wide age range, from Foundation to KS4 and beyond, in a number of curriculum subjects, not limited to History, but including Science, Technology, Maths, Art and Design, Geography, Computers, and others.

 Heritage Centre staff are in a good position to provide high-quality heritage learning experiences and resources to any school wishing to work with us.

-- A destination for informal learning
+A destination for informal learning and lifelong learning

 In addition to providing facilities for school visits, the Heritage Centre ensures that its displays, exhibits and activities are produced with learning objectives in mind.
 Activities such as those designed for families during school holidays, heritage walks or evening talks all contribute toward ongoing learning by all our visitors and participants.